arav06/aws-ccp/Notes.md

 Used by AWS services which take care of content delivery or upload

-Examples are edge location and regional edge locations
+Examples are edge locations and regional edge cache locations

-Edge location are data centers holding cached copies of the most frequent data so as to reduce the time it takes for data to reach an end user
+Edge locations are data centers holding cached copies of the most frequent data so as to reduce the time it takes for data to reach an end user

-Regional edge location are data centers holding large cache copies of least frequent data to reduce the time it takes for data to reach an end user and thus save costs
+Regional edge cache locations are data centers holding least frequent data which has been removed from an edge location.
+It reduces the time it takes for data to reach an end user and thus save costs.
+They are very close to edge locations

 AWS Service -> Regional Edge Cache -> Edge Location -> End User